Rafael1s/Computer-Vision-Algorithms/Algorithm-HoughTransform/README.md

 ![](phone_hough_transform.JPG)

-we see edges in the middle image and red lines in the right one.
+we see edges in the middle image and red lines selecting the phone screen.

 ## Identification of Circles
 Hough_circles.py is designed to